Edinburgh Gardens: Former railway in Edinburgh Gardens

-A spur of the former Inner Circle Railway once bisected the gardens.
-The Fitzroy spur diverged from the line along Park Street, followed Mark Street across Alfred Crescent and finished at the former Fitzroy Station, located behind Brunswick Street Oval.
+A spur of the former Inner Circle railway line once bisected the gardens.
+The Fitzroy spur diverged from the line along Park Street, followed Mark Street across Alfred Crescent and finished at the former Fitzroy station, located behind Brunswick Street Oval.
 This passenger service was never viable, and was closed only a few years after being built.
 The area was then used as a freight yard until the 1980s.

 Some sections of the old track are still visible through the park.
 Level crossings were retained when the tracks were removed.
 The old line has been replaced with a shared path that joins the Linear Park Reserve and leads to the nearby Capital City Trail.

 Factories associated with the line have been demolished and the land either returned to the Edinburgh Gardens or sold.

 A timber pedestrian bridge remained in the south-west of the gardens until about 2003. it was sold and removed to make way for a low-rise development for the Office of housing.